Hoan Kiem Lake: Iconic Spot in the Heart of Hanoi

 Hoan Kiem Lake, Hanoi's iconic spot, offers culture, beauty, and tranquility.

-Top 10 Things to Do Around Hoan Kiem Lake, Hanoi
+Top 6 Must-See Attractions at Hoan Kiem Lake, Hanoi

-1. Visit Ngoc Son Temple in Hoan Kiem Lake
+1. Ngoc Son Temple and Huc Bridge in Hoan Kiem Lake

 - Entrance Fee for Ngoc Son Temple in Hanoi: 30,000 VND.